jundalisay/superb/content/en/superphysics/principles/idea.md

 Globally, this lack of fellow-feeling hurts even the intellectual sciences.
 For example, scientists have long had the data to prove that global warming causes disasters.
 Yet the feelings of the human species are extremely disunited as to render them unable to actually implement them.

 The mere visualization or even 'audification' of feelings will not be enough to increase fellow-feeling.
 To deal with such large-scale non-feeling, Superphysics proposes many new concepts such as quali-math, constitutional virtues, five layers of medicine, five relativities, four laws of value, four social cycles, etc.

+These unify the feelings of each person so that each one will discover his role in the greater plan of the universe, and appreciate the hidden value in the existence of each.

+{{< q a="descartes" >}}
+A skilled craftsman makes a perfect creation as a whole, even if its parts taken individually seem imperfect.
+<cite>Descartes, Meditations Simplified, Part 4</cite>
+{{< /q >}}